App developers seek clearer U.S. health data privacy guidelines

-SAN FRANCISCO Developers of apps for mobile devices are asking a U.S. agency to clarify its rules for protecting patient health information to reflect the fast-evolving technology.
+SAN FRANCISCO, Sept 15 Developers of apps for mobile devices are asking a U.S. agency to clarify its rules for protecting patient health information to reflect the fast-evolving technology.

 On Monday, a consortium of start-ups including CareSync, AirStrip and AngelMD, sent a letter to Pennsylvania Republican Representative Tom Marino, to express their frustration at the lack of developer-friendly online resources surrounding the privacy rules, known as HIPAA.
 Apps such as AirStrip are particularly concerned about security and privacy, as they provide data to doctors to help them make urgent care decisions.